nihaalsjain/Gemini_Multimodal_Live/README.md

+Gemini Multimodal Live
-apk file is an android app which works for Gemini Live API.
+-> apk file is an android app which works for Gemini Live API.